Epicodus-Curriculum/shared-full-stack/webpack-hosting.md

 ## For React Projects
 ---

 The process is almost identical for deploying a React site to GitHub Pages.
-We’ll still update our `package.json`, install gh-pages, and add our new scripts.
+We'll still update our `package.json`, install gh-pages, and add our new scripts.
 The difference between this and basic webpack hosting is in the `deploy` script.
 We need to configure GitHub Pages to deploy the contents of the folder that contains our bundled code, and in a React project that folder is called `build`, as opposed to `dist` in our basic webpack projects.
-Check out the code snippet below that shows how we’ve updated the value of the `deploy` script to point to the `build` folder.
+Check out the code snippet below that shows how we've updated the value of the `deploy` script to point to the `build` folder.

 <div class="filename">./package.json</div>